What ADA compliance actually requires

 You can install a free scanner (ours is below) and catch the obvious failures yourself.
 You can fix alt text, contrast, and form labels from an engineering backlog.
 What you cannot do from a scanner alone is certify compliance.
 That takes manual testing against all 50 criteria, a report that names each failure and its fix, and usually a retest after remediation.

-What a professional ADA audit includes
+What a full ADA remediation engagement includes

 We deliver four things:

-4. A retest after remediation and an accessibility statement your legal team can stand behind.
+- A retest after remediation and an accessibility statement your legal team can stand behind.

 One opinion, stated plainly: most sites fail the same five criteria.
 Fix those five before anything else.
 Anything that delays the top-five fix is the wrong priority.